I introduce myself briefly

 Enjoy to browse around and maybe my approach can inspire some of you guys!

-If some of you purists see some inexact technical informations somewhere in my descriptions or you car enthusiasts just want to know how I restored the one or other thing, please feel free to contact me by using my contact form and you will get an answer – this is a promise!
+If some of you purists see some inexact technical informations somewhere in my descriptions or you car enthusiasts just want to know how I restored the one or other thing, please feel free to contact me by using my contact form.

 Thank you for being here and please enjoy my webpage.